Wolverhampton: Media

 Wolverhampton is home to the Express & Star newspaper, which boasts of having the largest circulation of any provincial daily evening newspaper in the UK.
 Parent company Midland News Association is based in Wolverhampton.

 Local television news programmes are BBC Midlands Today and ITV News Central.

 BBC local radio station that covers the city is BBC Radio WM on 95.6 FM.

-The city was originally home to four radio stations, 107.7 The Wolf which was absorbed into regional station Signal 107, now broadcasting as Greatest Hits Radio Black Country & Shropshire from studios in Liverpool, Manchester, London and Birmingham, Beacon Radio absorbed by Orion Media and now laterly Bauer Media broadcasting as Hits Radio Black Country & Shropshire from studios in Birmingham and Manchester.
-The third was Radio WABC, the AM service from Beacon Radio that has since closed following a number of rebrands as Classic Gold Digital, Gold and Free Radio 80s.
-The fourth, and now the only radio station based in the city, is community radio station WCR FM which broadcasts solely to the Wolverhampton on 101.8FM, online, via the Tune In app and via smart speaker.
+The city was originally home to four radio stations.
+107.7 The Wolf was absorbed into regional station Signal 107, now broadcasting as Greatest Hits Radio Black Country & Shropshire from studios in Liverpool, Manchester, London and Birmingham.
+Beacon Radio was absorbed by Orion Media and then Bauer Media, now broadcasting as Hits Radio Black Country & Shropshire from studios in Birmingham and Manchester.
+Radio WABC was the AM service from Beacon Radio which has since closed, following a number of rebrands as Classic Gold Digital, Gold and Free Radio 80s.
+The fourth, and now the only radio station based in the city, is community radio station WCR FM, which broadcasts solely to the Wolverhampton on 101.8FM, online, via the Tune In app and via smart speaker.

 In December 2005, the BBC commissioned the poet Ian McMillan to write a poem about Wolverhampton, along with four other towns which apparently "had a reputation they didn't deserve".
-Made in Wolverhampton (2013), an essay documentary feature film by Adam Kossoff, maps out the hidden history and architecture of Wolverhampton from the point of view of a discontented fictional arts lecturer who teaches at the Wolverhampton School of Art.
+"Made in Wolverhampton" (2013), an essay documentary feature film by Adam Kossoff, maps out the hidden history and architecture of Wolverhampton from the point of view of a discontented fictional arts lecturer who teaches at the Wolverhampton School of Art.